drxvmrz/progress_bar/README.md

 ![](https://github.com/drxvmrz/progress_bar/blob/main/assets/progress.gif)

 # The simple cross-platform progress bar for console apps!
 The easy-to-use progress bar for your own terminal/console/CLI applications on c++.
 No need to pre-compile or pre-build anything.
-Just please add two [files](https://github.com/drxvmrz/progress_bar/tree/main/progress_bar) to your app's sources and include them into your code!!
+Just please add this [file](https://github.com/drxvmrz/progress_bar/tree/main/progress_bar) to your app's sources and include it into your code!!

 # Features
 - [x] Always below the real-time console outputs;